liplum/CyberIO/README.md

 ## Licence

-The codes of CyberIO are open source in GNU General Public License v3.0 (GPL 3.0).
+The codes of CyberIO are open source under GNU General Public License v3.0 (GPL 3.0).

 To learn about the resources of CyberIO, please check the [Copyright File](Info/Copyright.md).
 </div>